 Fee Payment Information

 Information about paying fees using a particular method of payment, including instructions and forms, is available on the Trademark Fee Information page.
+If submitting documents on paper or by fax, you must pay the paper fee.
 See also TMEP §§405 et seq.
 The most common methods of payment include:

 - Credit Cards accepted are VISA, MasterCard, Discover, and American Express.
 To pay by credit card when not using TEAS, you must submit a "Credit Card Payment Form."